-Level 1 Level 2 Level 3 Demonstrate analytical Make appropriate decisions Make appropriate decisions thinking through discussions based on sound analytical based on sound analytical of cases with therapists thinking with minimal assistance thinking independently Demonstrate problem-solving Demonstrate problem solving skills with moderate Demonstrate problem-solving skills with minimal or no assistance skills with minimal assistance assistance Demonstrate clinical Demonstrate clinical Demonstrate sound clinical judgment - i.e. seek therapist judgment with minimal judgment at all times input prior to assessment or assistance intervention Be able to define and describe D 6: 4 4: Be aware of the different the types of clinical reasoning Be aware of interactive types of clinical reasoning and D 11 reasoning during client articulate interactive Be able to identify the types interactions reasoning during client of clinical reasoning that interactions. occurs during a clinical encounter
+Level 1 Level 2 Level 3 Demonstrate analytical thinking through discussions of cases with therapists Make appropriate decisions based on sound analytical thinking with minimal assistance Make appropriate decisions based on sound analytical thinking independently Demonstrate problem-solving skills with moderate assistance Demonstrate problem-solving skills with minimal assistance Demonstrate problem solving skills with minimal or no assistance Demonstrate clinical judgment - i.e. seek therapist input prior to Demonstrate clinical judgment with minimal assistance Demonstrate sound clinical judgment at all times assessment or intervention Be aware of interactive reasoning Be aware of the different types of clinical reasoning and Be able to define and describe the types of clinical reasoning during client interactions articulate interactive reasoning during client interactions.
+Be able to identify the types of clinical reasoning that occurs during a clinical encounter

-Competency 3 Facilitating Change with a Practice Process A) Assessment
+Competency 3 Facilitating Chan ge with a Practice Process A) Assessment compotency of admitating onan

-9 , Level 1 Level 2 Level 3 Become familiar with Become competent in the use Become competent in the use assessment in the practice of 1-2 assessment tools of all relevant assessment setting tools Identify and evaluate the Observe 5 assessments literature pertinent to the Critically appraise the (interview, formal tests, assessments and identify other literature on the assessment informal observations) similar assessments in the tools used within the facility performed by therapist literature Perform 10-20 assessments Perform 2-3 assessments with Perform 5-10 assessments independently supervision with minimal supervision Discuss areas for intervention Discuss with therapist causes Discuss areas for intervention based on assessment results of dysfunction/problems, based on assessment results and develop goals and plan goals and possible and develop goals and plan independently intervention plan with with minimal assistance assistance
+Level 1 Level 2 Level 3 Become familiar with assessment Become competent in the use of Become competent in the use of all in the practice setting 1-2 assessment tools relevant assessment tools Observe 5 assessments Identify and evaluate the Critically appraise the literature on the (interview, formal tests, informal observations) performed by literature pertinent to the assessments and identify other assessment tools used within the facility therapist similar assessments in the literature Perform 10-20 assessments independently Perform 2-3 assessments with supervision Perform 5-10 assessments with minimal supervision Discuss areas for intervention based on assessment results and develop goals Discuss with therapist causes of and plan independently dysfunction/problems, goals and Discuss areas for intervention possible intervention plan with based on assessment results assistance and develop goals and plan with minimal assistance